opentrading-net/opentrading-net.github.io/_posts/2020-04-20-what-is-tesseract.md

     - Each business has its own way of working and expecting a vendor or consultancy to come up with type models that meet all the business requirements is expecting too much.
 Careful design can give a robust model for a given business domain but there will always be extensions or variations that a business will need to add
 2. Consistently generated User Interface
     - User interfaces for most business applications do not need to be overly complicated.
 Often the users of the our systems are experts and they will value efficiency and consistency over snazzy or flashy interactions
-    - The artifacts that make up a graphical user interface (GUI), such as menus, forms, grids, etc., should be intuitive to use
+    - The artefacts that make up a graphical user interface (GUI), such as menus, forms, grids, etc., should be intuitive to use
     - For most business applications we don't need bespoke user interface design; instead we need a framework for attractive but consistent presentation of information and interactions with a user
     - Tesseract generates its interface from type declarations.
 I.e. an analyst or developer can declare the data items on a form or view and the actions available to a user and the form or view will be presented - and the set of user interactions will be consistent across the system
 3. A modular approach to application development is needed.
 We should be able to mix and match different modules and extend them to build our application